NFT-com/indexer/cmd/parsing-worker/README.md

 ## Usage

 Cannot be used as CLI command.
-Must be deployed as AWS Lambda functions.
+Must be deployed as AWS Lambda function.